junursal2/junursal2.github.io/README.md

 # junursal2.basahon
-In Bisaya "basahon" means reading materials or to read.
+In the Visayan language (Bisaya) "basahon" means reading materials or to read.